testfairy/docs/docs/800_FAQ/950_App_Not_Installed_Android_10.md

 4. __Android 7+ may not install apps signed only with the v1 signature scheme.__

-Allthough this is not a globally defined default, some Android configurations do not allow installation of APKs that doesn't contain a v2 signature.
+Although this is not a globally defined default, some Android configurations do not allow installation of APKs that doesn't contain a v2 signature.

 * If you build your app via Android Studio's __Generate Signed Bundle / Apk__ command, make sure you tick the v2 signature checkbox as well as v1 to include both signatures in the final APK.

 ![](/img/android/sdk/generate_v1_v2_sign.png)

-* If you sign your app via gradle CLI, make sure you include the following settings in your *app/build.gradle* script.
+* If you prefer signing your app during a build automatically, make sure you include the following settings in your *app/build.gradle* script.

 ```
 android {